 At its core, AI reshapes how people find information by:

-• Reducing the number of clicks.
-Meaning, users increasingly are getting the information they need without ever having to visit a website.
+- Reducing the number of clicks.
+Users increasingly are getting the information they need without ever having to visit a website.

 As users shift from clicking to asking, the rules of SEO are being rewritten.
-Winning brands aren’t just those that top the SERP – they’re the ones AI platforms consistently surface as trusted sources in conversational answers.
+Winning brands are now the ones that top the SERP and the ones that AI platforms consistently surface as trusted sources in conversational answers.

 To optimize your website for AI search visibility, you need to understand how LLMs process and surface content.
 LLMs like those powering ChatGPT and Perplexity AI don’t rank content the same way traditional search engines do.
 Instead, they use a combination of various factors such as semantic understanding, source reliability, and contextual relevance to decide what information to include in their responses to user queries.